V-Vibee/My-Projects-2.0/README.md

 **What is it used for..?**
 Time series forecasting means to forecast or to predict the future value over a period of time.
 It entails developing models based on previous data and applying them to make observations and guide future strategic decisions.

+**Certain Aspects of Time Series:**

+1. Stationarity is a crucial aspect of a time series.
+A time series is determined to be stationary when its statistical properties such as the average (mean) and the variance do not alter over time.
+It has a constant variance and mean, and the covariance is separate from time.
+2. Seasonality refers to periodic fluctuations.
+For example, if you consider electricity consumption, it is typically high during the day and lowers during the night.
+In the case of shopping patterns, online sales spike during the holidays before slowing down and dropping.
+3. Autocorrelation is the similarity between observations as a function of the time lag between them.
+Plotting autocorrelated data yields a graph similar to a sinusoidal function.

 | Sl.No| Topic| Subtopic| Link|
 |-|-|-|-|
 |1| Introduction | A Brief |[ Explanation video link]()